danieljakots/mownitoring/README.md

 the script calls check_nrpe to get the return code and the message.
 If the return code is not 0 it sends a notification and stores the return code in a sqlite database.
 If the return code is different than the one stored, it sends a notification.
+It abides by the rule: *You only notify once*.

 ## What are the supported notification systems?